sanaa-khan/sanaa-khan/README.md

 Proficient in Python, Java and HTML/CSS/JavaScript.
 Somewhat experienced with Go, Dart and C/C++.
 And lots of other stuff - basically I like dabbling in everything.

 #### -> Frontend Development
-HTML/CSS, ReactJS, Flutter, JavaFX, Tkinter
+HTML/CSS, ReactJS, Angular, JavaFX, Tkinter

 #### -> Backend Development
 Node.js, Java Spring